Forex Swing Trading Strategies That Work

 If you'd like to take an even deeper dive into swing trading, along with learning a versatile strategy that even beginners can use, check out our recent webinar on the topic!

-What can traders do to improve their strategies?
-Well, there are several things you can try.
+There are several things you can try in order to improve your swing trading strategies.
 The first is to try to match the trade with the long-term trend.
 Although in the examples above we were looking at an hourly chart, it can help to also look at a longer term chart - to get a feel for the long-term trend.
 Try and trade only when your direction matches what you see as the long-term trend.

-Another way to improve your strategy is to use a secondary technical indicator to confirm your thinking.
-For example: if you are a counter-trender, and are thinking of selling, check the RSI (Relative Strength Index) and see if it signals the market as overbought.
+Another way to improve your swing trading strategy is to use a secondary technical indicator to confirm your thinking.
+For example: if you are a counter-trender, and are thinking of selling, check the RSI (Relative Strength Index) and see if it signals the market as being overbought.

-A moving average (MA) is another indicator you could use to help.
-An MA smooths out prices to give a clearer view of the trend.
-And because an MA incorporates older price data, it's an easy way to compare how the current prices compare to older prices.
+A Moving Average (MA) is another helpful indicator you could use to help your swing trading.
+A MA smooths out prices to give a clearer view of the trend.
+And because a MA incorporates older price data, it's an easy way to compare how the current prices compare to older prices.

 You can see this in the following Forex chart of the GBP/USD pair:

-In the chart, the red and green lines are both moving averages:
+In the chart, the red and green smooth lines are both moving averages:

 - The red line represents the moving average of 25 periods.